waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   (1, 2): Stepping on this tile does not cause forced movement.
 Player must choose a direction.
 *   (2, 2): Stepping on this tile does not cause forced movement.
 Player must choose a direction.
 *   (3, 2): Stepping on this tile does not cause forced movement.
 Player must choose a direction.
+*   (5, 2): Stepping on this tile does not cause forced movement.
+Player must choose a direction.